cph-cachet/flutter-plugins/packages/notifications/README.md

 ### Android: Register service in the manifest
 The plugin uses an Android system service to track notifications.
-To allow this service to run the following code should be put imn the Android manifest, between the `<application></application>` tags.
+To allow this service to run the following code should be put inside the Android manifest, between the `<application></application>` tags.
 ```xml
 <service android:name="cachet.plugins.notifications.NotificationListener"